-We’re heading into a spectacular time of the year … when Mother Nature sets off her fireworks and lights up the hills and vallesy with color.
+We’re heading into a spectacular time of the year … when Mother Nature sets off her fireworks and lights up the hills with color.
 It’s the perfect excuse to pack the car, buckle up your pup, and take off on a dog friendly road trip!

 Named for a tree, you can bet the city of Aspen won’t disappoint when it comes to fall foliage.
 In late September the Aspen forest turns brilliant yellow – set against the evergreens and rugged mountain peaks, the effect is truly extraordinary.
-And it’s the perfect time of the year to visit, while you can enjoy the hush that settles in just before the crowds descend on this world-famous ski town.
+And it’s the perfect time of the year to enjoy the hush that settles in just before the crowds descend on this world-famous ski town.

 There is no shortage of pet friendly activities in Aspen.
 Enjoy a decadent 5-star lunch at the Terrace Bar at The Little Nell, where your pup will have his own pet menu, have a romp at the Smuggler Mountain Road Off-leash Area, and don’t miss the photo op at the Continental Divide at Independence Pass – just 19 miles southeast of Aspen on CO-82.

 Just 90 minutes north of Manhattan, the Hudson Valley stretches out along the backbone of the Catskill Mountains.
 Steeped in history and natural beauty, this area is at it’s most vibrant when the reds, yellows, and oranges of fall paint the hillsides.

 Prepare to be dazzled as you and your dog take in the views from the overlook at Bear Mountain State Park, enjoy a tasting in the courtyard at Brotherhood Winery – America’s oldest winery – and then catch the spirit of the season with a stroll around Sleepy Hollow Cemetery.